dinhlongviolin1/pygame-tetris-online/README.md

 Tetris multiplayer online mode using Python socket and threading

 ## Requirement to use this app
-* Have python 3.x installed (tkinter, socket, threading is built into Python)
+* Have python 3.x installed (socket, threading is built into Python)
 * Have pygame installed

 ## How to run this app?